florianfrick/Semantic-Segmentation-of-Arctic-Sea-Ice/README.md

 has remained a challenge for both research and industry; currently this remains a manual interpretation task by experts in the field.
 Attempts have been made to automate this process using neural networks like CNNs.
-We expanded on previous work to automate this process by uti- lizing a colorized image dataset of the Hudson Bay in Canada and a SegFormer architecture to perform semantic segmentation prediction.
+We expanded on previous work to automate this process by utilizing a colorized image dataset of the Hudson Bay in Canada and a SegFormer architecture to perform semantic segmentation prediction.
 Our results indicate that the model performs significantly better than a former attempt: we achieved an overall accuracy of 89% and a mean